 A ticket for Quinta da Regaleira costs 10 euros per person and a ticket for the castle in Leiria costs 1-2 euros (depending on your age).
 We didn’t spend much on parking costs since we could often park for free.

 Per person per day, the trip cost us about 119 euros (including the car rental and plane tickets).
-Without the costs we paid beforehand (without plane tickets and rental car costs) we paid 72 euros per person per day for the trips, food and stays.
+Without the costs we paid beforehand (without plane tickets and rental car costs) our road trip to Portugal cost us 72 euros per person per day for the trips, food and stays.